data-preservation-programs/singularity/docs/en/cli-reference/storage/create/acd.md

    --token value               OAuth Access Token as a JSON blob. [$TOKEN] --token-url value           Token server url. [$TOKEN_URL] --upload-wait-per-gb value  Additional time per GiB to wait after a failed complete upload to see if it appears. (default: "3m0s") [$UPLOAD_WAIT_PER_GB]

+   General

+   --name value  Name of the storage (default: Auto generated) --path value  Path of the storage

 ```
 {% endcode %}